CLIENT ACCOUNTS

 Successful plan reviews start with thinking about a client’s point of view and the plan’s objectives.
 That enables you to personalize the review process, so the client feels any challenges have been understood and addressed.

-• Have older employees retired and been replaced with younger ones in “the year of the great resignation”?
-If so, consider adding more automatic features to the plan.
+• Has the demographic of your client’s workforce changed?
+Have older employees retired and been replaced with new ones?
+If so, consider adding some automatic features to the plan.

 Use plan design to demonstrate your value